skyzh/core-os-riscv/README.md

 An operating system in Rust.

 This project is based on "The Adventures of OS: Making a RISC-V Operating System using Rust".
-In un-modified files, original licenses are preserved.
+In files not modified by this project, original licenses are preserved.

 ## Build Instructions